-Mrs Pratima Durga
+Pratima Durga

-Mrs Pratima Durga
+Pratima Durga

-Pratima completed her MBA at Central Queensland University (CQU) in 2009 and is currently doing her PhD at the same university.
+Pratima completed her MBA at Central Queensland University (CQU) in 2009 and is currently completing her PhD at the same university.
 Her research thesis is entitled: "Assessing informal and unregulated health care provision in rural and remote regions."
 Pratima is also part of a team that won an interdisciplinary research grant from CQU.
 The project title is "Remote Health Access: Protecting vulnerable remote and regional populations with eHealth solutions."

 Qualifications